-zytgloggeClock tower with astronomical clock and carillonThe Zytglogge (berndt pronunciation [tsi (t) ˌklɔkə], also Zeitglockenturm) is a medieval clock tower with a well-known astronomical clock and carillon in the city of Bern, Switzerland.
+The Zytglogge (Berndt.
+Pronunciation [ˈtsi (t) ˌklɔkə]; also Zeitglockenturm) is a clock tower from the Middle Ages with a well-known astronomical clock and carillon in the city of Bern, Switzerland.

-Two scenes of the carillon left the north facade with Vespasienne and in the background Minster tower tophistoryThe fortified tower was built as the western end of the main street of the 1191 founded city of Bern between 1218 and 1220.
-With each expansion of the city, which could only take place to the west because of the location of the old town in the Aare loop, the tower moved more into the city center, lost its function as a defense tower and was then used differently.
-Before the big city fire in 1405, he served as a prison.
-After that he was called Clock Tower - Zytgloggeturm or shortly
+The fortified tower, which was increased several times, was built between 1218 and 1220 as the western end of the main alley of the city of Bern, founded in 1191.
+With every expansion of the city that could only be done to the west due to the location of Bern's old town in the Aare loop, the tower moved more into the city center, lost its function as a defensive tower and was subsequently used differently.
+Before the great city fire in 1405, it served as a prison.
+After that it was called a clock tower - Zytgloggeturm or short

 In the know?
 Log-in to add a tip for other adventurers!